 What happens on the day of the exam?

-Find out what you need to bring with you, how you can best prepare and what to expect on the day for your examinations.
+Find out what you need, how you can best prepare and what to expect on the day of your examinations.

 The exam timetable

 Check the published timetable regularly to ensure you are aware of your exam start time and venue.
-Where your exam is split across multiple venues check the split list for information on where you are seated – this may be different from your peers.
+Where an exam is taking place in-person and is split across multiple venues, check the split list for information on where you are seated – this may be different from your peers.

 The examination timetable is subject to change to ensure the best examination experience.